aidentothe/mlb-analysis/README.md

 ## Pitching Summary Graphic

-This is a project which contains the code which generates my popular "TJStats" Pitching Summaries.
-I wanted to make my code public because I believe it is the best way get others interested in baseball data analytics and inject new insights into an already supportive and thriving community.
-Please make any changes you would like to this code.
+This is a project which contains pitching summaries Please make any changes you would like to this code.
 I intend for this notebook to be a framework and help inspire others in their journey within the baseball analytics sphere.
 Please let me know if you have any questions!

 Here is an example output for the project:

 ![alt text](images/output.png)

-## Article
-Please refer to both the [.IPYNB file](https://github.com/tnestico/pitching_summary/blob/main/pitcher_summary.ipynb) and the accompanying [Medium Article](https://medium.com/@thomasjamesnestico/creating-the-perfect-pitching-summary-7b8a981ef0c5)  for my methodology and all code associated with the project.

 ## Requirements
 #### *Versions and Packages*